This post may contain affiliate links. Please read my disclosure policy.

 - 2 teaspoons baking soda

-- 2 teaspoons vanilla
+- 2 teaspoons vanilla extract

-- 1½ cups cocktail peanuts
+- 1 1/2 cups cocktail peanuts

-- Add sugar, corn syrup, water, and salt to a medium, heavy-bottomed saucepan.
+- Make the peanut brittle.
+Add sugar, corn syrup, water, and salt to a medium, heavy-bottomed saucepan.
 Stir to combine and then cook over medium heat about three minutes, do not stir.
 Continue to cook, stirring occasionally until mixture reaches 300º F on a candy thermometer.
 Immediately remove from heat and add butter, baking soda, vanilla and peanuts.
 Stir quickly to combine and then pour onto buttered baking sheet.